CastroForGeorgia/GA-5/_posts/2024-12-01-the-end-of-legacy-democrats.md

 Here’s what we need to do to ensure the Democratic Party is a true force for progress and the people:

-### 1. Age Limits on Leadership: Tie Candidacy to Social Security Retirement Age
+### 1. Age Limits on Candidacy: Tie Candidacy to Social Security Retirement Age

-Our democracy deserves leaders who are not only experienced but also energetic and forward-thinking.
-By linking candidacy eligibility to the Social Security retirement age, we ensure that leadership reflects the vigor and adaptability required for these times.
-This reform prevents political stagnation and ensures seamless transitions, avoiding crises when leaders cannot serve their full terms.
+Leadership in a democracy demands both experience and energy.
+Tying candidacy for elected office to the Social Security retirement age ensures that leaders approach their roles with a sense of purpose and urgency, knowing they are preparing the way for the next generation.

+This is not about excluding older leaders from contributing—far from it.
+Those over the retirement age can still play vital roles in advisory positions, mentoring emerging leaders, or shaping policy outside of elected office.
+But by encouraging a natural transition in leadership, we ensure stability and reduce risks of sudden vacancies or crises when leaders cannot complete their terms.

+Our focus should be on fostering a dynamic political process where leaders not only bring wisdom but also embrace innovation and forward-thinking policies.

 ### 2. End Billionaire-Funded Super PACs